saraa123/django_project_tracker/README.md

 ![commit-issues](screenshots/commit-issues.png)

+### Issue with payments
+Currently, the payment form will detect if a card number is invalid, yet for some invalid card numbers it will still accept the payment and submit the form, but still displays an error to the user.
+This will then allow the new feature to be submitted and be displayed on the features table when the user hasn't successfully paid.

+This function requires more work whereby the form and new feature submitted will not go through if the payment is invalid.
+This is something that I will work on in the future.

+I also want to alter the form so it prompts the user to enter the security code.
+For the purpose of this project validation for this input has not been implemented.

 ## UX and UI
 The full analysis was completed on a separate document.
 [Please click here to view it.](UX/UX_UI_analysis.pdf)